The Duggar family's unusual dating rules have been well documented, and have been well before the family was embroiled in scandals.

 Safe to say the Duggars are in the minority, having not read Fifty Shades of Grey (the movie adaptation of which they won't be seeing either, we're guessing).
 The Bible warns not to "think about gratifying the pleasure of the flesh," so instead the family studies Christian text and not E.L.
 James' erotic fiction.
 The Duggars' option is probably 1,000 times better-written, we will give them that much.

 Avert your eyes, Michelle Duggar!
 The family matriarch feels that dancing encourages "sensual" feelings, while Jessa Duggar has said that she feels modern music promotes "sex, drugs, all that type of stuff."
 Instead, the family chooses to play gospel music together.

 Wait!
-There's more Things BANNED in the Duggar Family!
+There's more Disturbing Things BANNED By the Duggar Family!
 Just click "Next" below: